canonical/checkbox/docs/reference/units/job.rst

     issue a certificate.
 The allowed values are:

     :unspecified:
-        This value means that a job was not analyzed in the context of certification status classification and it has no classification at this time.
+        This value means that a job was not analysed in the context of certification status classification and it has no classification at this time.
 This is also the default certification status for all jobs.
     :not-part-of-certification: